trepnick/trepnick.github.io/_posts/2020-05-09-firstpost.md

 title: "SPARC Research Pt.
 1: Intro"
 date: 2020-05-09
 categories:
     - Blog
     - Background Info
+tags:
+    - SPARC
+    - Python

 ---

 So this is a bit of a complicated post to write.
 So much of what I did at SPARC Research is covered by arms regulation that I can only go into detail about a limited subset of the things I did there.
 I'm going to attempt to write just a bit about the kinds of technologies I used and how I used them.